(Updated November 6, 2019)

 Target audience: Undergraduate/general survey course for first year college or university

 The books will be available for course adoptions in Philosophy survey courses around the world, with an expectation that future iterations or companion works can build on this starting point.
-The table of contents has been drafted, and we are currently looking for authors or section editors on this project.

 We are seeking chapter authors for the following books.
 Please see the public table of contents for chapters still needed and links to the chapter descriptions.